MarekK82/Back-it-up-like-Time-Machine/README.md

 * Implement lock mechanism to prevent multiple instances.
 * Implement error and/or signal handling for rsync.
 * Implement algorithm to delete old backups for saving storage space.
+* Implement external configuration file for environment related settings.
+* Build in a logger.